 9 Oct 2017

-Presented earlier this month at the European Conference on Knowledge Management in Barcelona, the project beat, amongst other finalists, both NASA and the European Patent Office to win the prestigious award.
+The collaboration designed to promote joint working between voluntary and public sector organisations was presented earlier this month at the European Conference on Knowledge Management in Barcelona.
+The project beat, amongst other finalists, both NASA and the European Patent Office to win the prestigious award.

 Charnwood Connect is a two-year partnership project which received £346,000 from the Big Lottery’s Advice Services Transitions Fund to strengthen and improve access to local advice and information services.